Simon-He95/transformToTailwindcss/README.md

 </div>

+> ⚠️ **Important Notes for Different Tailwind CSS Versions**:
+>
+> - **Tailwind CSS v4.x+**: Works out of the box with dynamic class generation
+> - **Tailwind CSS v3.x and below**: Requires initial build step
+>   1. Configure plugin: `collectClasses: true`
+>   2. Run build: `npm run build` (generates safelist file)
+>   3. Start dev: `npm run dev` (uses generated safelist)
+>   4. Repeat step 2 when adding new CSS transformations

 ### 🆕 Class Collection Feature

 > 🎯 **New Feature**: Automatically collect all generated TailwindCSS class names for `safelist` configuration!

 When using dynamic CSS transformations, TailwindCSS might not detect the generated classes during purging.
 The class collection feature solves this by automatically generating a safelist file containing all transformed classes.

+> ⚠️ **Important for Tailwind CSS v3.x and below users**: You need to run a **build once** first to generate the safelist file, then start your dev server for normal behavior.
+This is because Tailwind CSS v3.x and below require the safelist to be available during the initial compilation process.

 <details>
 <summary><strong>📝 Auto-Generate Safelist - Never Lose Classes Again</strong></summary>